algolia/examples/infinite-scroll/guide.md

 All of our code lives on [github](#TODO) so you can refer to it there.
 Note that we use webpack to build our JavaScript, but webpack is not a dependency for building infinite scroll searching.

 We're going to use [instantsearch.js](#TODO).
-While not a strict requirement for building infinite scroll, this library lets us set up instant search results quickly and gives us the capability to build custom widgets, which we'll be doing here.
+While not a strict requirement for building infinite scroll, this library lets us set up instant search results quickly and with as little code as possible.
+It also gives us the capability to build custom widgets, which we'll be doing here.

 Create the following file structure: index.html